-This week marks the end of our summer interns’ time at Steffes.
-We have been offering a formal summer internship program for college students in a variety of positions throughout the company since 2014.
+This week marks the end of our 2017 summer internships.
+Steffes has been offering a formal summer internship program for college students in a variety of positions throughout the company since 2014.

-The goal of the program is to give college students real world experience and hands on learning in their chosen career field and help them develop and improve their skills in that area.
+Our internship program gives college students hands-on experience in their chosen career field and help them develop and improve their skills.
 They are able to solve real problems within our company by bringing their unique skills and ideas to the table.

-At the end of the summer, our interns gathered at our Dickinson location for a week of activities as a celebration of their accomplishments and a way to thank them for interning at Steffes.
+At the end of the summer, our interns gathered at our Dickinson facilities for a week of activities as a celebration of their accomplishments.

 They came back to Steffes for some friendly competition between the interns and their supervisors at the second annual Intern vs. Supervisor Challenge.
 This year’s challenge was a ladder golf match in the parking lot.